Ndombolo: Formation and paternity debate

-The genre's paternity is a subject of contentious debate, with some attributing it to the dancer and choreographer Radja Kula in 1995, and others crediting its foundational development to the musical collective Wenge Musica.
-Proponents of Kula argue that he played a pioneering role in shaping the genre through his group Station Japan, a dance and music ensemble based in Bandalungwa, Kinshasa.
+The genre's origins remain disputed, with some attributing it to the dancer and choreographer Radja Kula in 1995, and others crediting Wenge Musica as its principal innovators.
+Proponents of Kula argue that he played a pioneering role in the genre's development through his group Station Japan, a dance ensemble based in Bandalungwa, Kinshasa.
 Often referred to as the "Man of 6,600 dance phases", Kula is credited with choreographing numerous popular dance routines, including ndombolo, Kitisisela ya mata, and Mandundu.
-Journalist Jordache Diala of La Prospérité has emphasized that many Kinshasa-based musical groups of the era borrowed his choreography without attribution.
+Music journalist Jordache Diala wrote that many Kinshasa-based bands of the era borrowed his choreography without attribution.

 JB Mpiana (left) and Werrason (right) are recognized for incorporating techniques such as twirling and expressive hand movements into ndombolo.

-However, ndombolo's soundscape is widely attributed to Wenge Musica, and more specifically to its atalaku, Tutu Caludji, whose signature cry, "ndombolo", delivered with rhythmic intensity and emotive inflection, is considered the genre's defining vocal element.
-Cultural scholar Antoine Manda Tchebwa argues that the genre was "carried entirely by Tutu Caludji" and that his innovation "immediately conquered the whole of the Congo, then Africa between 1995 and 2000".
-Tchebwa further posits that the "ndombolo" cry is not merely an interjection, but a sonic trademark that encapsulates the cultural and musical ethos of a generation.
-This cry marked the beginning of what many regard as the golden age of Congolese music in the 1990s.
-While Caludji's authorship of the iconic cry is largely undisputed, the choreography of the ndombolo dance is widely seen as a collective creation.
-Its early visual representations are found in the music videos from Wenge Musica's 1996 Pentagone album, where the Dimba-Boma dancers laid the initial framework for its distinctive movements.
-Key figures such as Werrason and JB Mpiana are credited with introducing elements like twirling and expressive hand gestures.
-Additional refinements were contributed by Souzi Versace and Bouro Mpela during a pivotal rehearsal at La Samba Playa bar in Kinshasa in May 1995.
+However, the genre's musical form is generally attributed to Wenge Musica, and more specifically to its atalaku, Tutu Caludji, whose signature cry, "ndombolo", is regarded not merely as an interjection but as the genre's defining vocal element and a sonic trademark that, according to cultural scholar Antoine Manda Tchebwa, encapsulated the cultural and musical ethos of a generation and heralded what he describes as the golden age of Congolese music during the 1990s.
+Although Caludji's authorship of the iconic cry is largely undisputed, the choreography of the dance is widely seen as a collective creation.
+Its earliest visual representations appear in music videos for Wenge Musica's 1996 album Pentagone, where the Dimba-Boma dancers introduced its distinctive movements.
+Members including Werrason and JB Mpiana are credited with introducing elements like twirling and expressive hand gestures.
+Souzi Versace and Bouro Mpela also refined the choreography during a pivotal rehearsal at La Samba Playa bar in Kinshasa in May 1995.

 Tchebwa stresses that the genre represented the ascendancy of youthful innovation over the perceived stagnation of the preceding musical era.
-He describes the phenomenon as the youth being forced to make a "Cornelian choice between self-flagellation, chauvinism, and denial", ultimately affirming their dominance through the widespread popularity of ndombolo.
+He describes the phenomenon as the youth being forced to make a "Cornelian choice between self-flagellation, chauvinism, and denial", ultimately asserting their cultural influence through the popularity of ndombolo.
 Within a span of just a few years, the dance had transcended its choreographic origins to become a full-fledged musical genre.